Agenda Item

 • Default_avatar

-Donna Mackiewicz about 3 years ago
+Donna Mackiewicz over 3 years ago

 Please consider an oak protection ordinance and emergency moratorium on cutting native oaks in the unincorporated areas of Lake County.
 Oaks fight climate change with carbon sequestration.
 It’s proven that mature forests store significantly more carbon than younger trees.
 The sink of carbon sequestered in forests helps to offset other sources of carbon dioxide in the atmosphere, such as deforestation, forest fires, and fossil fuel emissions.
 We have a powerful tool to fight climate change in Lake County, and we are chopping oaks down without a careful study of the repercussions.
 Please watch "Deforestation: sounding the alarm", produced with students that participating in planting acorns for years and now discover their findings.